-Employers see candidates who possess strong written and verbal communication skills as valuable additions to their teams, as every job demands communicating with others.
-This is because people who can communicate well tend to get along well with others in various situations.
+Every job demands communicating with others, so employers see candidates with strong written and verbal communication skills as valuable additions to their teams.
+This is because people who can communicate well tend to get along with others.
 It also helps to prevent issues like miscommunication or arguments from happening.

-Public speaking is another skill related to communication that employers often look for.
-These skills are useful for various roles that involve giving presentations, such as teaching, sales, broadcasting, and legal positions.
+Public speaking is another related skill that employers often look for.
+These skills are useful for roles involving presentations, such as teaching, sales, broadcasting, and legal positions.

 6. Computer Skills

 There are far more positions that require using a computer than do not.
-This can be anything from word processing and spreadsheets to being an expert with a specific software program, like an architectural program or scheduling system.
+This can be anything from word processing and spreadsheets to being an expert with specific software, like an architectural program or scheduling system.

 Along the same lines, web development and information technology skills are also in high demand across most industries.
-If you have these job skills or experience in this area, be sure to include them on your resume, even if you aren’t applying for a technology-specific role.
+If you have these job skills or experience in this area, include them on your resume, even if you aren’t applying for a technology-specific role.

 7. Creativity and Innovation Skills

-Like critical thinking, being able to come up with innovative solutions further shows your problem-solving ability.
-This can be illustrated on your resume by highlighting a creative solution you came up with to an unusual problem.
+Demonstrate your creative skills on your resume by highlighting an innovative solution you came up with to an unusual problem.

 8. Critical Thinking and Decision-Making Skills

-Every employer wants to hire employees who can think clearly and rationally.
-Employers see critical thinking skills as an indispensable skill that allows employees to figure out the best steps to take when working on projects or assisting customers and move forward with their decision.
+Every employer wants to hire someone who can think clearly and rationally.
+They see critical thinking as an indispensable skill that allows employees to figure out the best steps to take when working on projects or assisting customers and confidently move forward in their decision-making.

 9. Customer Service Skills